kacperfaber/Spencer.NET/README.md

 <br>

 #### Installing package
-Spencer.NET is avaible on nuget.org.
+Spencer.NET is available on nuget.org.
 <br>
 You can use one of follow commands.
 > dotnet add package Spencer.NET